zzhangjii/learning-library/workshops/autonomous-transaction-processing/LabGuide1100AppDev.md

 ## **Java**

-These scripts are intended to help any java developer get started connecting to Oracle Autonomous Database, as well as easily creating, updating, restoring, starting, stopping, etc.
+Similarly, scripts and sample app are  provided here to help Java developers get started connecting to Oracle Autonomous Database, as well as  create, update, restore, start, stop ATP instances

 ### Script Examples

-The scripts have been added to the classpath to make demoing the functionality easier.
-For these scripts you can be anywhere within the image

-listed as `COMMAND [-h for help] [arg_1 arg_2 ...]`
+CLASSPATH env variable has been set so you can run this scripts from any folder.
+For syntax help on any command, you can type `COMMAND [-h for help] [arg_1 arg_2 ...]`

 ```